kencochrane/kencochrane.net/README.md

-This is the source code for my website kencochrane.net, it uses Hugo to build the site, and is deployed via github webhook to netlify.
+This is the source code for my website kencochrane.net and kencochrane.com, it uses Hugo to build the site, and is deployed via github webhook to netlify.

 ## Running site locally
 $ hugo server